 Community Calendar Editor / Writer

-Rachel is thrilled to get back in touch with her journalistic roots by writing for Petworth News.
-She’s a dedicated public servant and an avid city cyclist who enjoys exploring DC and beyond.
+Rachel has lived in Petworth since 2012, watching the neighborhood transform before eyes.
+She’s a health policy wonk by day, and an avid city cyclist who enjoys exploring DC and beyond.
 In her free time, she manages the Petworth News Community Calendar and writes a biking column for Greater Greater Washington called "Behind the Handlebars."

-Have a question, concern or want to use a photo?
-Use the button below to contact me and I'll get back to you as soon as I can.
+Use the button below to contact us and we'll get back to you as soon as we can.